ericwpeterson/monux-obsolete/examples/react-d3-boxplot/README.md

 ## Instructions

-This is the a client server app.
+This is a client server app.
 Open two terminals and run npm install in the client and server directories.

 To run the server app run npm start from the server directory, this will create a socket io server on port 8090 used for state notifications to the client